 Words and Art

 Ha.
 The practice of making art out of words has been around almost as long as we have.
 Word Art: Transience | 1-Art.eu - Art For The 21st Century | 1-art.eu: Art For The 21st Century By SFX.
 It all started with wanting to make some more background fills for websites - I'd done old paper and now I wanted some seriously ancient paper for my gallery.

 Art Lesson Using Words.
 Ask students to select a word or truism and create it out of the something that represents that word.

 Select something and make a word or truism from it.
 The word or truism should be anything that they think stands for understanding and progress in the world.
+WORDS OF ART - Page 1 - Voice Choices.
+Pictures With Words (How Confusing!) | SadAndUseless.com.
+Words form your face by ~girlwithstripes on deviantART.
+Playing with art & language: some personal memories - The Word As Art - Artlink Magazine.
 In the early 1980s I walked into what was then the Third Eye Centre in Glasgow's Sauchiehall Street and saw that the art centre shop was full of giant prints by London-based Scot Bruce McLean.

 First of all, his name -- Zane Peach -- is totally a Northern California name, hinting at hippie parents.
 Then comes his easygoing, conversational style, not rushed, frantic or forceful: the very soul of mellow.